Guide - Rope Bondage

 Warning Signs (Basics)

 If a bottom feels odd shooting pains, hot, cold and itches are all possible indications of nerves or circulation points issue.
-The rule of thumb, every feeling of “weirdness” should addressed by the rigger, especially as a beginner it’s good practice.
+The rule of thumb, every feeling of “weirdness” should be addressed by the rigger, especially as a beginner it’s good practice.
 Nerves and circulation issues do not necessarily hurt and can be very hard to recognize before it becomes a larger problem, often leading many to feel a false sense of safety.
 This is why it’s important to understand basic body physiology, to prevent issues before they happen.

 One popular and recommended way to see if your bottom is safe is to do a “Range of Motion” test.
 Ask your bottom to clench their hand into a fist with their thumb inside their hand.
 As well as expand their fingers out as much as possible, creating a web with their hand.
 If a bottom struggles to expand their fingers to form a fist this indicates nerves have too much pressure, and you need to loosen the possible nerve points until your bottom regains range of motion.
 The test will vary depending on the limbs you have bound of course, but if at any point the bottom is unable to move their fingers/toes for no apparent reason, this is a clear warning sign nerves are being blocked by the rope’s pressure and immediate action is needed.
 The test will vary from limbs being tied, so if your bottom encounter mobility/issues unrelated to what is currently bound by rope, take action and figure out what is going on.

-Circulation Issue
+Circulation Issue (Problem)

 • Sleepy/tingle feeling (think foot falling asleep).